Tuxedo vs. Suit: The Simple Differences Explained

 Tuxedos are available in a significantly more limited color range than suits.
 Most men will never need anything other than a traditional black tuxedo or midnight blue tuxedo.
 Other options can be found but are almost always a darker solid color.
 Regardless, the lapel facing satin on a tuxedo jacket will still typically be an elegant black.
 This can be a handsome contrast if you opted for a blue tuxedo.

 Suits, on the other hand, are made in an extensive assortment of colors and patterns.
-All of these colors are fair game for any man provided he has the swagger to pull it off (we dare you to try this handsome olive cotton suit).
+All of these colors (including navy, gray, black, and brown) are fair game for any man provided he has the swagger to pull it off (we dare you to try this handsome olive cotton suit).

 While tuxedo and suit pants aren’t as exciting, there are some notable differences between the two.
 First, as we mentioned, tuxedo pants have a satin strip down the side of the pant legs to match the satin on the jacket.
 This satin strip runs the entirety of the length of the outer seam.
 This is crucial as it adds to the clean lines and sleek appearance of the tuxedo as a whole.